aerospike/kubernetes-operator/docs/install-operator-olm.md

 ## Operator Overview

 The Aerospike Kubernetes Operator makes it easier for you to use Aerospike Enterprise clusters on Kubernetes.
-Instead of making changes to the cluster by hand, you specify changes in the Aerospike cluster CR file and use `kubectl apply` to apply these changes.
-The Operator picks up on the changes and does what it needs to do in order to make them happen.
+Instead of making changes to the cluster manually, you specify changes in the Aerospike cluster CR file and use `kubectl apply` to apply the changes.
+The Operator then executes the changes.

 For example, to add Rack Awareness to your Aerospike cluster, add a rack-aware section to the CR as described in [Rack Awareness](Rack-Awareness.md).
 Use `kubectl apply -f` to apply the CR, and the Operator deploys Rack Awareness as specified.